 Legal Services Corporation - This account is used to pay the Legal Services Corporation through letter of credit drawdowns.
 The Legal Services Corporation distributes appropriated funds to local nonprofit organizations that provide free civil legal assistance, according to locally determined priorities, to people living in poverty.
-Congress chartered the Corporation as a private, non-profit entity outside of the Federal Government.
+Congress chartered the corporation as a private, non-profit entity outside of the Federal Government.

 Anti-Terrorism Judgments - This account was established by the authority of Section 2002 of the Victims of Trafficking and Violence Protection Act, Public Law 106-386, for the purpose of making payments to persons who hold certain categories of judgments against Iran in suits brought under 28 U.S.C.
 1605(a)(7).
 For purposes of funding payments in connection with judgments against Iran, Section 2002 provides that the Department of the Treasury shall make payments from amounts paid and liquidated from (a) rental proceeds accrued on the date of the enactment of the Act from Iranian diplomatic and consular property located in the United States and (b) funds not otherwise made available in an amount not to exceed the total of the amount in the Iran Foreign Military Sales program account within the Foreign Military Sales Fund on the date of the enactment of the Act.
-FMS has received an appropriation to pay claims related to these judgments in the amount of \$400 million, of which \$400 million has been disbursed, of which \$1.4 million was paid in fiscal year 2005.
+FMS received an appropriation to pay claims related to these judgments in the amount of \$400 million, of which \$1.4 million was paid in fiscal year 2005.
+At September 30, 2005, the full amount of the appropriation was paid.